 |See the announcement of Leidy's 'Rhizopods . .' in the 'New Publications' section of the July 1880 issue of 'The Manufacturer and Builder' here.|

-If you want to own the original book, search for copies on bookfinder.com -- sometimes can be purchased for $70-80 USD, but more often found in the $120 -150 USD price range.
+If you want to own the original book, search for copies on bookfinder.com -- often can be purchased for $25 USD and up.